apache/arrow/docs/source/format/FlightSql.rst

     When used with DoPut: binds parameter values to the prepared statement.

     When used with GetFlightInfo: execute the prepared statement.
+The prepared statement can be reused after fetching results.

 ``CommandPreparedStatementUpdate``
     Execute a previously created prepared statement that does not return results.

     When used with DoPut: execute the query and return the number of affected rows.
+The prepared statement can be reused afterwards.

 ``CommandStatementQuery``
     Execute an ad-hoc SQL query.